 Why did you choose to hold your retreat in Bali?

 I did my initial yoga training in Bali and fell deeply in love with the island, the culture and especially the people.
-Flowing Into Grace 2014 will be my eighth retreat with One World and I will return for as long as they will host me!
+Sowing the Seeds of Change 2018 will be my twelve retreat with Oneworld Retreats and I will return for as long as they will host me!
 Bali is for me the heart of the planet.
-It is the most fostering place I have ever experienced for svadyaya – study of the self.
+It is the most fostering place I have ever experienced for svadyaya – study of the Self.
 It also happens to be the most aesthetic place I have ever been.
 It can be hard to see divinity in the concrete walls of cities – in Bali the divine shows itself in every flower offering, every devotionally carved piece of wood and in the incense-fused trade winds that embrace every practitioner the island holds.

 Do you have a quote/affirmation to help yoga practitioners in their daily practices?

 We practice yoga so that we might be healthy in body, calm in mind, useful in daily life and joyous enough to inspire others.